Rohit-125/Wreckage-Game/README.md

 # Wreckage-Game

-#Press-Space-Bar-to-Play
+# Press Space Bar to Play

-#Lookout-at-Top left corner for balls remaining and level Reset
+# Lookout at Top left corner for balls remaining and level Reset